-To secure any overdraft in the Master Account, as well as any other obligation of the Account Holder, whether now existing or arising in the future, of the Account Holder owed to any Reserve Bank, the Account Holder transfers and assigns to each Reserve Bank maintaining a Master Account for the Account Holder and grants to such Reserve Bank for itself and, to the extent permitted by lawor regulation, as agent for each other Reserve Bank to which an obligation is or becomes owing, a continuing security interest in and lien on all the Account Holder's right, title, and interest in property, whether now owned or hereafter acquired, in the possession or control of, or maintained with, any Reserve Bank, including but not limited to any account or deposit of the Account Holder which that is maintained with any Reserve Bank, items in the process of collection and their proceeds, and any investment property (including securities, security entitlements, and securities accounts), but excluding any investment property in any Unrestricted Securities Account (as such term is defined in the Reserve Banks' Operating Circular 7) maintained at any Reserve Bank that the Account Holder may not encumber under applicable law.
-This-The security interest granted by the Account Holder in this Section 5.3 is in addition to, and shall is to be construed to be consistent with, any other security interest granted to any Reserve Bank by the Account Holder under regulation or agreement.
+To secure any overdraft in the Master Account, as well as any other obligation of the Account Holder, whether now existing or arising in the future, owed to any Reserve Bank, the Account Holder transfers and assigns to each Reserve Bank maintaining a Master Account for the Account Holder and grants to such Reserve Bank for itself and, to the extent permitted by law, as agent for each other Reserve Bank to which an obligation is or becomes owing, a continuing security interest in and lien on all the Account Holder's right, title, and interest in property, whether now owned or hereafter acquired, in the possession or control of, or maintained with, any Reserve Bank, including but not limited to any account or deposit of the Account Holder that is maintained with any Reserve Bank, items in the process of collection and their proceeds, and any investment property (including securities, security entitlements, and securities accounts), but excluding any investment property in any Unrestricted Securities Account (as such term is defined in the Reserve Banks' Operating Circular 7) that the Account Holder may not encumber under applicable law.
+The security interest granted by the Account Holder in this Section 5.3 is in addition to, and is to be construed to be consistent with, any other security interest granted to any Reserve Bank by the Account Holder under regulation or agreement.

-Upon the occurrence of, and at any time during the continuance of, an Event of Default, Aany Reserve Bank may take any action authorized by law to recover the amount of an overdraft or other obligation. that is due and payable, including, but not limited to, This may include the exercise of setoff without demand or notice and, even if the obligations are contingent or unmatured, the realization on any available collateral, and the exercise of any rights the such Reserve Bank may have as a creditor under applicable law.
+Upon the occurrence of, and at any time during the continuance of, an Event of Default, any Reserve Bank may take any action authorized by law to recover the amount of an overdraft or other obligation.
+This may include the exercise of setoff without demand or notice the realization on any available collateral, and any rights such Reserve Bank may have as a creditor under applicable law.

-6.0 FEDERAL RESERVE BANK RESPONSE PROGRAM FOR UNAUTHORIZED ACCESS TO SENSITIVE CONSUMER INFORMATION OBTAINED IN THE COURSE OF PROVIDING FINANCIAL SERVICES
+6.0 RESERVE BANK RESPONSE PROGRAM FOR UNAUTHORIZED ACCESS TO SENSITIVE CONSUMER INFORMATION OBTAINED IN THE COURSE OF PROVIDING FINANCIAL SERVICES